acceleratedscience/openad-plugin-rxn/README.md

 This plugin exposes a subset of Deep Search functionality to the OpenAD client, more specifically:
 - Finding molecules by similarity or substructure
 - Scanning patents for molecules, or find patents containing a certain molecule
-- List and search available Deep Search collections like arXiv abstracts, PubChem or USPTO patents and more.
+- List and search available Deep Search collections like arXiv abstracts, PubChem or USPTO patents and more

 <br>